avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 **Gross conversion** - *EVALUATION* This is a metric we would like to evaluate.
 It depends on how the page has rendered after clicking the START FREE TRIAL button.
 We would like to know how showing a form with commitment questions changes the enrollment.
+Based on the hypothesis this metric will be *lower* as the user likely to drop after seeing the question will be filtered.

 **Retention** - *EVALUATION* Same as in case of gross conversion.
 We would like to find out if the users who see the *5 hours commitment* question have more or less rate of remaining enrolled.
+This will become higher according to hypothesis as the those who have enrolled would be less likely to drop and those who would have dropped are already filtered.

 **Net Conversion** - *EVALUATION* This metric is the ratio of Retention and Gross-Conversion.
 It gives us the big picture idea of how many users clicked the START FREE TRIAL button and how many remained.
+This metric should increase Retention will increase and Gross conversion will decrease and the ratio will increase.

 #### Measuring Variability